Dark matter scattering in astrophysical media: collective effects: White dwarfs

 To place firm constraints on DM models from WD observations, we would need to observe old, sufficiently cold white dwarfs in a location where we can be confident the DM density is high.
 So far, it is not possible to be certain that these criteria are met.
 However, \cite{bell_wd} argues that, from observations of WDs in the M4 globular cluster, one can set plausible constraints on the DM scattering rate for models in which in the DM would subsequently annihilate in the WD, assuming that the ambient DM density in the globular cluster is $\OO(10^3 \GeV \cm^{-3})$.
 To be in tension with observations, the capture rate for such DM in heavy WDs would need to be $\gtrsim 10\%$ of the geometric capture rate~\cite{bell_wd}.
 We indicate the coupling values needed to attain this capture rate, for the nominal WD model introduced above, via the solid blue curve in Figure~\ref{fig_hdpwd}.

 To calculate the DM capture rate in our nominal WD, we take the DM halo velocity dispersion to be $\sigma = 8 \kms$, and the velocity of the WD relative to the halo to be $v_\star = 20 \kms$, as in \cite{bell_wd}.
 We approximate the capture rate over the whole star by taking the per-volume capture rate in the core, and multiplying it by the WD volume.
+Since the core comprises the majority of the WD's volume, and has a higher per-volume DM capture rate than the less dense outer layers, this should be a good approximation.
 It would obviously be possible to do a more proper calculation, but the large uncertainties in parameters such as the halo DM density in the globular cluster mean that other unknowns dominate the uncertainty in the calculation; we leave a more careful treatment to future work.
 As mentioned above, the main goal of our paper is to illustrate the physics of collective effects.
 To this end, we can compare our full calculation to a calculation ignoring mixing effects, shown as the dashed blue curve in Figure~\ref{fig_hdpwd}.
 This illustrates how, for DM masses $\lesssim \OO(100 \MeV)$, collective effects suppress the scattering rate via a heavy dark photon mediator by orders of magnitude.

 The WD and direct detection signatures apply to a particle that makes up $100\%$ of the DM abundance.
 While, for a DM particle making up a fraction $f$ of the local DM abundance, direct detection experiments are sensitive to couplings $f^{-1/2}$ larger, WD heating signatures are unobservable for sufficiently small $f$ (for \cite{bell_wd}, $f \lesssim 0.1$), due to the geometric capture rate ceiling.
-Consequently, is is valuable to understand the parameter space for which a candidate particle can make up $100\%$ of the DM abundance.
+Consequently, it is valuable to understand the parameter space for which a candidate particle can make up $100\%$ of the DM abundance.